bollu/w/cses/README.md

 along the "wrong direction" of each edge to get to all the `n`s.

 ## Food for thought

+#### Flow implementation

+The capacity is immutable, the only thing that changes it the flow.

+#### Graph representations

+It seems like it's advantageous to *always* use adjacency lists by default, and switch to adjacency matrices in rare situations when we really want to do a full matrix-like computation.
+So in general, have:
+1. adjacency lists to quickly visit neighbours
+2. matrices `VxV -> F` to associate information to edges.
+For example, flow or capacity or distance information.

 #### Finding min-cut from max-flow